 Numbness after stroke occurs when the brain cannot process sensory input from the skin.
 It’s not caused by issues with the skin; instead, it’s caused by the brain’s inability to process sensory information.

 Sometimes feeling returns to the area on its own (spontaneous recovery).
-Other times, intervention is required to harness the power of neuroplasticity and help retrain to brain to process sensory information.
+Other times, rehabilitation is required to harness the power of neuroplasticity and help retrain the brain to process sensory information (such as your sense of touch).

 Most importantly, never give up hope.
+Whether or not you experience spontaneous recovery, your chances of recovery improve when you take action.
 We wish you the best of luck on the road to recovery.